iphat/Project1/README.md

 # Amazone Clone

-This amazone clone was created with the help some tutorials
+This amazone clone was created with the help of some tutorials